BenetManzanaresSalor/LifeStepByStep/README.md

 # Life Step by Step
-A simple life simulation game developed in Unity, where the player can watch a group of entities moving, growing, searching, pathfinding, eating, reproducing and dying.
+A simple life simulation game developed in Unity.
+The player can watch a group of entities moving, growing, searching, pathfinding, eating, reproducing and dying.
 Additionally, you can observe some statistics of the population and change some values of its behaivour, affecting its survival.

-It uses the 3D cubic terrain (procedurally generated) and 2D map from the <a href="https://github.com/BenetManzanaresSalor/LostCartographerPack">Lost Cartographer Pack</a>, another own project.
+It uses the 3D cubic terrain (procedurally generated) and 2D map from the [Lost Cartographer Pack](https://github.com/BenetManzanaresSalor/LostCartographerPack), another own project.

-You can download an executable version on the <a href="https://benetmanzanaressalor.itch.io/life-step-by-step">itch.io</a> page.
+You can download an executable version on the [itch.io](https://benetmanzanaressalor.itch.io/life-step-by-step) page.

 This project is free to use and modify with attribution.